Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Acknowledgements

 \section{Acknowledgements}

 OCJ has received funding from an STFC Webb fellowship.
+MM acknowledges that a portion of their research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with program 15952.
-This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{Astropy2013}.
+Support for this work was provided by NASA through grant GO-15952.
+This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{Astropy2013} and NASA's Astrophysics Data System Bibliographic Services.

 \

 {\it Facilities:} {\em HST} (WFC3) - Hubble Space Telescope.